 Housemarque's follow-up to Returnal is almost here, and before you can tear through its bullet-hell gauntlet, you need to make sure your PS5 is actually ready for it.
 Saros has a confirmed file size and pre-load window, and both are worth knowing ahead of launch.
-Here's everything confirmed so far, straight from PlayStation Game Size.
+Here's what you need to prepare your console.

 How big is the Saros file size on PS5?

-According to PlayStation Game Size, a reliable tracker for PlayStation download data, Saros weighs in at 83.440 GB on PS5 at version 01.002.002.
+Saros requires 83.440 GB on PS5 at version 01.002.002.
 That puts it just under the 100 GB mark, which is worth keeping in mind when you're eyeing your storage dashboard.

 The base PS5 ships with an 825 GB SSD, but available space after the system partition is closer to 667 GB.
 If you're running a full library of live-service titles, you'll want to do some housekeeping before April 21.